cyberbotics/webots/docs/discord/technical-questions-2022.md

 Yes, I'm talking about the use of the supervisor's wb\_supervisor\_world\_save function, I need to save even after the simulation has been run, but "The boolean return value indicates the success of the save operation." and the result is always wrong due to the simulation being run.

-##### SoTrin 02/15/2022 14:32:05
-Hi,

-Any doc / tutorial about how to import/convert DEM files into Webots?
-For Gazebo there is [http://gazebosim.org/tutorials/?tut=dem](http://gazebosim.org/tutorials/?tut=dem)

-With Webots I have only found this doc: [https://www.cyberbotics.com/doc/reference/elevationgrid](https://www.cyberbotics.com/doc/reference/elevationgrid)

 ##### DDaniel [Cyberbotics] 02/15/2022 14:37:33
 I've tested and I don't have any issue with it, I can save after the simulation has run without problems.
 Which version are you using? and which programming language?